-Tom Rockwell leads the group that is responsible for exhibit development at the museum and globally, as well as the web, editorial, and design departments.
+Tom Rockwell leads the group that is responsible for exhibit development at the museum and globally, as well as the Web, Editorial, and Design departments.
 He was responsible for overseeing the planning and design of the exhibit galleries for the Exploratorium's 2013 move to Pier 15/17 on San Francisco's Embarcadero.
-Also at the Exploratorium, Tom was principal investigator for the Geometry Playground exhibition, and coprincipal investigator for the Science in the Stacks collaboration with the Queens Borough Public Library.
+Also at the Exploratorium, Tom was Principal Investigator for the Geometry Playground exhibition, and Co-Principal Investigator for the Science in the Stacks collaboration with the Queens Borough Public Library.
 Training in the visual arts at Brown University and a lifelong interest in combining art and science led Tom to work first as an educator in science museums (Franklin Institute and Academy of Natural Sciences in Philadelphia), and then as a designer and construction coordinator of community-built science parks and playgrounds (Leathers and Associates, based in Ithaca, New York).
-In 1995, Tom founded Painted Universe, Inc., where projects included traveling exhibitions such as It’s a Nano World (with the Ithaca Science Center and Cornell University), The Enchanted Museum: Exploring the Science of Art (with the Berkshire Museum), and illustrations for The Elegant Universe by Brian Green.
+In 1995, Tom founded Painted Universe, Inc., where projects included traveling exhibitions such as It’s a Nano World (with the Ithaca Science Center and Cornell University), The Enchanted Museum: Exploring the Science of Art (with the Berkshire Museum), and illustrations for The Elegant Universe by Brian Greene.
 Tom has been at the Exploratorium since 2005.

 Anne Jennings began her Exploratorium adventures as an administrative assistant for the first summer-long Teacher Institute and nascent School in the Exploratorium program (now the Institute for Inquiry).
 Following an eight-year stint as coordinator of the museum’s budding Volunteer Program, she became one of the Exploratorium’s first project managers, working on temporary and traveling exhibitions including Diving into the Gene Pool, What About AIDS?, and Memory.
 After an eleven-year hiatus, during which time she founded and directed the East Bay nonprofit Community Resources for Science, Anne returned to the Exploratorium in 2009 as Program Relocation Manager, preparing galleries and exhibits for the move to the piers.
-Her experience managing that complex reorganization of people, ideas, and phenomena has helped her transition to her latest role: assisting Executive Director Dennis Bartels with the details of the current reorganization.
+Since the museum opened in its new location, she has been the Special Assistant to the Director, led the Extended Learning programs, launched the Learning Exchange, and is now Acting Director of Organizational Development.

 Director of Information Technology

 Chris Axley came to the Bay Area in 1995, and his first job on arriving was a fixed-term position at the Exploratorium for the Multimedia Playground ’95 exhibition.
 This initial stint at the museum turned into a career in information technology, including positions such as Digital Media Developer, Educator, and IT Manager for various companies.
-He returned to the Exploratorium IT department early in the new century and worked in multiple positions before becoming IT Director.
+He returned to the Exploratorium's IT department early in the new century and worked in multiple positions before becoming Director of Information Technology.
 Along the way, he built an adaptable, service-minded department that utilizes good planning and efficient use of technology to increase the effectiveness of the Exploratorium community.
 He also led the effort to design, build, and move the Exploratorium’s IT infrastructure to Piers 15 and 17.
 Chris holds a BFA from the San Francisco Art Institute.